Get the Highlights and the Lowlights All in One Retrospective

 Example: It frustrated me that we had so many problems completing the tasks in the last sprint.
 There was a lack of clarity and direction.

 Naturally, these types of questions may bring up negative feelings or bleak outlooks.
 For this retrospective to be successful and helpful, it is important to encourage optimism.
-If time permits, you may wish to include a brainstorm session on the lowlights.
+If time permits, you may wish to include a brainstorming session on the lowlights.
 How can these items be improved or avoided in the next sprint or project?
 What would make the experiences better even if confronted with similar challenges?
 What support, resources, or tools does the team need to successfully manage similar struggles?

 Example: This sprint was not clearly defined or laid out.
 Team members should feel free to reach out to management if there are similar challenges.
 There should be an authority available to answer questions periodically during the work day.

-Typically, the retrospective starts with Highlights, leans into Lowlights, and finishes on a positive note with Kudos.
-Kudos is an additional category to call out individuals who made all the difference in the last sprint or project, or helped other team members personally.
+Typically, the retrospective starts with Highlights leans into Lowlights, and finishes on a positive note with Kudos.
+Kudos is an additional category to call out individuals who made all the difference in the last sprint or project or helped other team members personally.
 Again, you may choose to separate this category into two separate ones for further clarity.